michelwagner/traeckly/README.md

 ### Starting tasks
-Starting a task terminates the previous task.
+Starting a task terminates the current task.
-Stopping stops the previous task without starting a new one.
+Stopping a task stops the current task without starting a new one.

 `traekly.py start TASK_A` starts Task A.
 `traekly.py start TASK_B` stops Task A and starts Task B.